 VTA operates a comprehensive bus network which serves nearly 30 million passengers a year at more than 3,800 bus stops throughout Santa Clara County.

-Route numbers and destinations should be visible on bus stops as well as above the bus’s windshield.
-Commuters should get to their bus stop five minutes before scheduled arrival times.
+Route numbers and destinations are visible on bus stops as well as above the bus’s windshield.
+Commuters should aim to arrive at their bus stop five minutes before scheduled arrival times.
 Buses are usually stopped by holding one’s hand up and passengers should have their fare or Clipper card ready before boarding.
 If paying in cash, the exact amount must be used as bus drivers do not carry change.

 Taxis in San Jose